 “I didn’t imagine it in that true, traditional sense.
-I feel like I’m lacking in all the skills to be a traditional stay-at-home mom.
-I’m managing through it because the children are quite resilient, and they’re helping me, but I’m not good at it at all.”
+I feel like I’m lacking in all the skills to be a traditional stay-at-home mom,” the actress explained.
+“I’m managing through it because the children are quite resilient, and they’re helping me, but I’m not good at it at all.”
 Adding that she and the kids are “a team,” the Academy Award winner said, “They’re pretty capable.”

-At 20, Maddox is Angelina’s oldest child.
-Angelina adopted Maddox from a Cambodian orphanage in 2002 when he was 7 months old.
+Maddox (born August 5, 2001) is Angelina’s oldest child.
+Angelina adopted Maddox from a Cambodian orphanage in 2002 when he was seven months old.
 The actress was still married to Billy Bob Thornton at the time, but she adopted Maddox on her own.
-He currently attends Yonsei University in Seoul, South Korea remotely in light of the pandemic.
-Angelina told a South Korean outlet last April that Maddox will return to campus once the pandemic gets better.
+In 2019, the young adult began attending Yonsei University in Seoul, South Korea.
+Angelina dropped her son off at the school, and the emotional ordeal left her a crying mess.

 The eldest Jolie-Pitt has worked in Hollywood.
 He served as a producer on his mother’s First They Killed My Father, a biographical war film about the Khmer Rouge’s reign of terror, and an assistant on By the Sea, the 2015 romance drama that starred Angelina and Brad.

 “My daughter is from Ethiopia, one of my children,” she said.
 “And I have learned so much from her.
-She is my family, but she is an extraordinary African woman and her connection to her country, her continent, is very — it’s her own and it’s something I only stand back in awe of.”
+She is my family, but she is an extraordinary African woman, and her connection to her country, her continent, is very — it’s her own, and it’s something I only stand back in awe of.”

 When asked if it were a conscious decision, Angelina said, “I did think about that.
-I did originally think not to adopt from Vietnam because Mad was Cambodian and the two countries have a complex history,” she said.
+I did originally think not to adopt from Vietnam because Mad was Cambodian, and the two countries have a complex history,” she said.
 “Then I was reading a book on human rights and found myself staring at an image of a Vietnamese fighter held captive by Americans.
-I thought of my own country and our involvement in south-east Asia.
+I thought of my own country and our involvement in Southeast Asia.
 I thought of focusing on a future where we were all family.”

 “I am very blessed to have been allowed to be their mom,” Angelina continued.
 “I am grateful every day.”
 Like his siblings, Pax has worked in a few of his mom’s films, starring in Kung Fu Panda 3 as Yoo and working in camera and electrical in First They Killed My Father.

 In an interview with Vanity Fair in June 2010, Angelina opened up about her daughter’s personality.
 “Shiloh’s hysterically funny, one of the goofiest, most playful people you’ll ever meet,” she said, adding that she was most like Shiloh as a kid.
-“Goofy and verbal, the early signs of a performer,” she said.
-“I used to get dressed up in costumes and jump around.
+“Goofy and verbal, the early signs of a performer, I used to get dressed up in costumes and jump around.
 But at some point, I got closed off, darker.
 I don’t remember anything happening.
 I think you just get hit with the realities of certain things in life, think too much, start to realize the world isn’t as you wished it would be, so you deepen.”

 Like her siblings, Shiloh has appeared in her mother’s films, including Kung Fu Panda 3 as the voice of Shuai Shuai.

 “We think it’s fun for our kids to have cameos and join us on set, but not to be actors.
 That’s not our goal for Brad and I at all,” she explained.
 “But the other 3- and 4-year-old [performers] wouldn’t come near me.
-It had to be a child that liked me and wasn’t afraid of my horns and my eyes and my claws.
+It had to be a child [who] liked me and wasn’t afraid of my horns and my eyes and my claws.
 So it had to be Viv.”

 Speaking with BBC Radio 4 in 2016, Angelina also revealed that Viv had a strong interest in learning Arabic.
 The actress said that all six of her children were learning new languages.
-“I asked them what languages they wanted to learn and [Shiloh] ‘s learning Khmer, which is the Cambodian language, Pax is focusing on Vietnamese, Mad has taken to German and Russian, [Zahara] ‘s speaking French,” she said.
+“I asked them what languages they wanted to learn, and [Shiloh] ‘s learning Khmer, which is the Cambodian language, Pax is focusing on Vietnamese, Mad has taken to German and Russian, [Zahara] ‘s speaking French,” she said.
 “Vivienne really wanted to learn Arabic and Knox is learning sign language.”